awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 1. In the **Network Interfaces** section, do the following, and then choose **Next: Add Storage**:
    + To add another network interface, choose **Add Device**\.
 The console enables you to specify up to two network interfaces when you launch an instance\.
 After you launch the instance, choose **Network Interfaces** in the navigation pane to add additional network interfaces\.
 The total number of network interfaces that you can attach varies by instance type\.
 For more information, see [IP addresses per network interface per instance type](using-eni.md#AvailableIpPerENI)\.
 **Important**
 When you add a second network interface, the system can no longer auto\-assign a public IPv4 address\.
 You will not be able to connect to the instance over IPv4 unless you assign an Elastic IP address to the primary network interface \(eth0\)\.
 You can assign the Elastic IP address after you complete the Launch wizard\.
-For more information, see [Working with Elastic IP addresses](elastic-ip-addresses-eip.md#working-with-eips)\.
+For more information, see [Work with Elastic IP addresses](elastic-ip-addresses-eip.md#working-with-eips)\.
    + For each network interface, under **Secondary IP addresses**, choose **Add IP**, and then enter a private IP address from the subnet range, or accept the default `Auto-assign` value to let Amazon select an address\.

 1. On the next **Add Storage** page, you can specify volumes to attach to the instance besides the volumes specified by the AMI \(such as the root device volume\), and then choose **Next: Add Tags**\.